Reel-Energy/hiring-project-flex-lead/README.md

 The asset should participate in the aFRR capacity market and in the day-ahead auction.
 Your code has to output two results:
 - a price/volume matrix with the bids for participating in aFRR capacity
-- a price/volume matrix with the bids for buying and selling in the day-ahead auction
+- a price/volume matrix with the bids for buying and selling in the day-ahead auction, after the results of the aFRR capacity auction are known

 ### The markets
 #### aFRR capacity
 The aFRR capacity market is designed to ensure that a specific volume of upward and downward flexibility is reserved 24 hours in advance and available for real-time activation.

 - Market Time Unit (MTU): The market operates with 1-hour granularity, meaning that each hour is cleared independently.
-It is possible to link
 - Bid Increments: The minimum bid size is 1 MW, with a granularity of 1 MW.
 One can post multiple price/volume pairs in a bid for the same period
 - Directionality: aFRR is procured as separate upward and downward products, allowing participants to bid for one direction or both (asymmetric bidding).
 - Gate closure: 07:30 CET